shadd-anderson/Jar-Guessing-Game/README.md

 ***To first set up the game:***

 **If you have an IDE, just import the folder and run it.
-The main class is in "Game.java"**
+The main class is in "Game.java".
+If not, follow these instructions:**

 1. Download the full src folder, keep note of the location (something like C:\Users\User one\Downloads).
 2. Open a command prompt.
 (Make sure to run it as an administrator, otherwise will not work).